What is the Lion, Elephant and Wildlife Conservation in Zimbabwe all about?

 You will also have the opportunity to engage with the local community, to raise awareness of conservation issues, and to encourage locals to become passionate about protecting our precious wildlife.

 What skills do I need to be a Conservation Volunteer in Zimbabwe?

 There are no specific skills required for this program.
 You should be of good health with a decent level of fitness.
-Any previous experience of riding horses would be an advantage.

 WHY JOIN THE PROJECT